Last updated Feb 2026 · 9 min read

 Questions About Shopping in Rome

-What is Rome known for buying?
+What is the best market in Rome for food souvenirs?

 Is shopping in Rome expensive?

-What should I avoid buying in Rome?
+What should I avoid buying near landmarks?